humanmade/altis-documentation/README.md

 # Documentation

-The Documentation module provides a developer-facing interface to read the bundled documentation for Platform modules.
+The Documentation module provides a developer-facing interface to read the bundled documentation for Altis modules.
 It also provides APIs to programmatically work with documentation.